yijiunchin/Url-Shorten-Worker/README.md

 For example, if the passed short link is `https://example.com/example-apple`, the redirection result will be `https://iou.icu/example-apple`.

 If the `https://example.com/gg.apple` , will be ``https://www.google.com/search?q=apple``.
 And you will get a quick search.

-Regular expressions take precedence over short links, so make sure the `json` format is correct and properly escaped.
+Regex rules have higher priority than short links, so make sure the `json` format is correct and properly escaped.